Why are Tutoring and Dyslexia Intervention so Expensive?

 It is important to understand all the behind-the-scenes effort and education that goes into an effective lesson that is delivered by a qualified and certified professional.

-Also keep in mind that these calculations only take into consideration the time spent on tasks.
+Also, keep in mind that these calculations only take into consideration the time spent on tasks.
 It does not account for the monetary investment that tutors make in their supplies, training, software, and technology.

 We deeply understand that investing in private intervention is a financial sacrifice for families.
 We understand the frustration and fear that constantly simmers below the surface and in your gut when schools aren't doing enough to support your child.

-When students do not receive quality intervention delivered by certified professionals, they are at increased risk of becoming part of these percentages...
+But here is where we want to ask you to trust your gut and pursue private intervention.
+When students do not receive quality intervention delivered by certified professionals, they are at increased risk of becoming part of these percentages

-• 75% percent of children whose help is delayed to age nine or later continue to struggle through school (Vellutino et al 1996)
+• 75% of children whose help is delayed to age nine or later continue to struggle through school (Vellutino et al 1996)

-• 54% of US adults 16- to 74-years-old lack proficiency in literacy and read below the equivalent of a sixth grade level (US Department of Education)
+• 54% of US adults 16- to 74 years old lack proficiency in literacy and read below the equivalent of a sixth-grade level (US Department of Education)

+This doesn't just mean they struggle to read and spell.
 They struggle with self-image and self-worth.
-They wonder if their difficulty reading and writing somehow means that they are not smart or capable of contributing to the world.
+They wonder if their difficulty reading and writing somehow means they are not smart or capable of contributing to the world.

-They lose interest in becoming doctors, astronauts, veterinarians, or paleontologists... not because they grow up, but because they begin to realize the reality of all.that.school.
+They lose interest in becoming doctors, astronauts, veterinarians, or paleontologists not because they grow up, but because they begin to realize the reality of all that school.

 This means they struggle to compete academically with their college entrance exams or when writing personal essays for scholarships.